Azure/actions/docs/recommended-practices.md

 For example, for Slack notifications on a particular channel, after you [Install the GitHub integration for Slack](https://slack.com/apps/A01BP7R4KNY-github), you can use the following commands on your channel to setup notifications for your repo (&lt;org/repository>)

-    _/github subscribe azure/login_
+     /github subscribe azure/login_

-    To subscribe to specific notifications like - commits, reviews, etc -
+To subscribe to specific notifications like - commits, reviews, etc. -

     _/github subscribe azure/login reviews _